 How to Pick a Gorilla Trek

 Location is obviously the first decision to make.
 Pick the National Park of choice then specific arrangements can follow.
 Tours can be arranged starting from Kigali.
 Private transfers can be hired or public buses (matatu) can be taken to each of the National Parks.
 Due to high demand for these treks, it is recommended to always book before arriving to have permits set for your specific dates of interest.
 Each park has different arrangements.
-In some cases you can book ahead the exact family you are going to see.
-In other cases, you arrive the morning of your trek and the park will assign groups and your family for the trek.
+In some cases, you can book ahead of the exact family you are going to see.
+In other cases, you arrive on the morning of your trek and the park will assign groups and your family for the trek.

 Websites for Assistance with Picking Gorilla Families

 Where to find Mountain Gorillas in the Wild